htl-anichstrasse/sokka/README.md

   <h3 align="center">Sokka</h3>

   <p align="center">
-    A highly functional, configurable and modular mobile ordering and payment system for canteens and restaurants.
+    A modern ordering and payment system for canteens and restaurants.
     <br/>
     <a href="https://github.com/htl-anichstrasse/sokka/releases">Releases</a>
     ·
-    <a href="https://github.com/htl-anichstrasse/sokka/issues">Report Bug</a>
     ·
-    <a href="https://github.com/htl-anichstrasse/sokka/issues">Request Feature</a>
-    ·
     <a href="https://sokka.me/not-there-yet">Thesis</a>
   </p>
 </p>

 ## About the project
-Sokka is a diploma project created by students Joshua Winkler and Nicolaus Rossi of the higher technical college HTL Anichstraße in Innsbruck, Austria.
-It was created for use by the cantina of Innsbruck's tourism schools and supervised by software engineering professor Sabo Rubner.
+Sokka is a diploma project created by students Joshua Winkler and Nicolaus Rossi of the higher technical college HTL Innsbruck Anichstraße in the department of industrial engineering.
+The project is supervised by software engineering professor Sabo Rubner.

 ## Installation